KoikDaisyGit/KK_MapUtils/README.md

 # KK_MapUtils v1.0.1

 ## Introduction
 Plugin for adjusting various map options set by map makers.
-Looks for gameobjects in map scenes with specific names.
+Looks for gameobjects in Studio and HMap scenes with specific names.

 ## Features
 * Disable Character Light automatically in specially-marked maps